ArvinXO/hai/README.md

 - `dotenv`: Used to load environment variables from a `.env.local` file.
 Necessary for securely handling the OpenAI API key.
 - `next`: The core package for a Next.js application.
 Necessary for running the application.
 - `ai`: Provides the `OpenAIStream` and `StreamingTextResponse` functions.
 (Please verify the package name and its purpose)
+- `shadcn`: shadcn is a collection of beautifully designed, accessible, and customizable React components that you can use to build modern web applications with Next. js.
+With Shadcn, you can quickly and easily create user interfaces that are both stylish and functional

 ## Setup and Installation